Nick Ramus: Early life

 Ramus was born in Seattle, Washington, and grew up in Spokane, but as a boy, his family moved to the Blackfeet Reservation in Browning, Montana.

 He eventually moved back to Washington, obtaining a bachelor's degree in chemistry, while minoring in zoology.
 After dropping out of his first year in medical school, he migrated south, competing in boxing and motorcycle races.

 In San Francisco, Ramus received coaching in drama and voice, eventually leading to work in commercials.
 Several years later, he moved to Los Angeles and picked roles in films and television.

 Career

 Being of both Blackfoot and Greek ancestry, Ramus portrayed American Indian and Hispanic characters during his 30-year career.

-His television debut was a role in the ABC series, The Wide World of Mystery (1973).
+Ramus' television debut was a role in the ABC series, The Wide World of Mystery (1973).

 In television movies and miniseries, he appeared as Grey Cloud in Born to the Wind (1981), as Arapaho Chief Lost Eagle in Centennial (1978-1979), as Tehohane in The Chisholms (1980), and as Red Cloud in Son of the Morning Star (1991).
-He also appeared as Mangus Colorado in the TNT film Geronimo (1993).
+Ramus also appeared as Mangus Colorado in the TNT film Geronimo (1993).